amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 ##Adding Amnesia to dependencies
 To add Amnesia, edit your mix.exs and add a new dependency in function

     defp deps do
         [{:amnesia, github: "meh/amnesia", tag: :master}]
     end

+After that, run

+    mix deps.get

-After that, run mix deps.get to download Amnesia
+to download Amnesia

-#Creating
+##Creating
-To create file, add a new file “Database.ex” in your lib folder.
+To create database, add a new file “Database.ex” in your lib folder.
 Write it as follows:

     #Firstly, we have to require Amnesia to use defdatabase and deftable
     require Amnesia